HadiHShali/SSA/README.md

 GEOPHYSICAL RESEARCH LETTERS, VOL. 0, NO. 0, PAGES 0-0, M 0, 2001.

 # 2- UCLA code
-SSA and M-SSA tutorial with Matlab
+SSA and M-SSA tutorial in Matlab, very suitable for understanding the steps of Singular Spectrum Analysis.

 Links: